rdmorganiser/rdmo-docker-compose/readme.md

 Three containers are going to be created running `Apache`, `PostgreSQL` and `RDMO`.

 ### Volumes
-During build three folders later used as volumes will be created under `vol/`.
+During build four folders later used as volumes will be created under `vol/`.
 They contain the following:

 1. `log` log files
+1. `postgres` database
 1. `rdmo-app` installation
 1. `ve` python's virtual environment